 - (5) effectiveness of rescue medication is almost identical, although, total drug consumption is significantly lower

-- Joint hypermobility syndrome and Ehlers-Danlos syndrome, hypermobility type patients have a more severe headache syndrome with respect to the migraine only group, therefore demonstrating that migraine has a very high impact on quality of life in this disease.
+- Joint hypermobility syndrome and Ehlers-Danlos syndrome, hypermobility type patients have a more severe headache syndrome with respect to the migraine the only group, therefore demonstrating that migraine has a very high impact on quality of life in this disease.

 The researchers suggest “extracranially-directed treatments such as occipital nerve blocks, cervical trigger point injections, botulinum toxin, and monoclonal antibodies may provide more substantial relief for unremitting head and neck pain; additionally, decompression of the occipital nerves from muscular and fascial compression is effective for some patients and may result in enduring pain relief.”
-To this list we would add Prolotherapy.
+To this list, we would add Prolotherapy.
 This treatment is discussed below.